ChengYuan-CY/LVI/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
-Please describe.**
+If so, please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+The performance of this project is [...]

-**Describe the solution you'd like**
+**Describe the new feature you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description about the new feature you'd like to have in this project.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.